gregorias/coop.nvim/README.md

 --- `cancel` resumes the task.
 It’s like sending a cancellation signal that the task needs to
 --- handle.
 ---
----@param task Task the task to cancel
+---@param task Coop.Task the task to cancel
 ---@return boolean success
 ---@return any ... results
 function task.cancel(task)